 Our Team & Community Networks

 Our Global Board of Directors is working with our International Advisory Board, Local Advisory Board and Executive Directors.
-Together, we develop community Neworks for viable, solution-focused, unique-to-the-community plan that can be set up and implemented in any locality.
+Together, we are developing community Family Alliance Neworks for viable, solution-focused, unique-to-the-community protocols that can be implemented in any locality.
 Prince William County hope to be the first pilot program to develop a working model that can be duplicated.

 For more info about American Family Alliance, click on the picture.